May 21st, 2014

 The solution: Add a drop of superglue/crazy glue/cyanoacrylate to the tape.
 After unsticking myself from a USB 3.0 cable following a slight 'incident' I was pretty pleased with the job.

 This entry was posted on Wednesday, May 21st, 2014 at 13:29 and is filed under PC Doctor Tips.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.